rogermiranda1000/TwitchTTSBot/README.md

 - Create a Twitch account to be used as a bot
 - [Create a new app](https://dev.twitch.tv/console/apps/create).
 Set a name, `Loyalty Tool` as category, and (if you don't want to use it) `http://localhost` as OAuth redirect
-- In order to give permissions to the app in some channel you'll have to enter to the following link, and allow it: `https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=<app id>&redirect_uri=http://localhost&scope=channel%3Aread%3Aredemptions+channel%3Amoderate`
+- In order to give permissions to the app in some channel you'll have to enter the login link (while being logged in in the bot account), and allow it.
+To generate the login link download `https://github.com/sharkbound/PythonTwitchBotFramework/blob/master/util/token_utils.py` and run `print(generate_irc_oauth('<app id>', 'http://localhost'))`.
+Once you allow it you'll be redirected to `localhost`; you'll have to copy the `access_token` GET param in the URL (that's the OAuth token).

 ##### Config setup